benjum/oarc-version-control-with-git/README.md

-# Version Control with Git
+# Version Control with Git for Students!!!

 This repository is maintained by Ben Winjum for use in UCLA OARC's introductory training class on Version Control with Git.